roy2302-cyber/CampusPlus_StudentPortal/README.md

 5. Task management with due dates per user

-6. User settings including profile visibility, email and SMS notifications
+6. User settings including profile visibility and email notifications

 7. Personalized dashboard for each user and admin management tools